jakubknejzlik/docker-compose-efk/README.md

 docker-compose up -d
 ```

-After a while you should be able to access kibana on port `80`
+After a while you should be able to access kibana on port `80` (to change port, just update the docker-compose.yml)

 ## Kontena fluent forwarder